Special routes of U.S. Route 71: Savannah business loop

-Business 71 begins here at Interstate 29 Exit 53 and continues north through Savannah and rejoins US 71 about five miles after US 71 separated from Interstate 29.
+Business 71 begins at Interstate 29 Exit 53 and continues north through Savannah and rejoins US 71 about five miles after US 71 separated from Interstate 29.
 The first two miles of this highway when traveling north are designated as the Randy Bever Memorial Highway.
 This highway connects St. Joseph and Savannah with a north–south divided-highway and is the main street in the commercial district of Savannah.
 After passing North Central Missouri College the highway travels west and northwesterly until it rejoins US 71 in western Nodaway Township of Andrew County.